Locoabordo/J-Runner-Pro/CONTRIBUTING.md

 ## Basic Guidelines:
 - Try to keep a consistent formatting style, preferably the same as other code, this helps keeping code easy to read!
-- Do not include any copyrighted software or intellectual property
-- Test your work before committing/submitting a pull request
+- Do not include any copyrighted software or intellectual property x Test your work before committing/submitting a pull request
 - Changes must support at least Windows Vista or later, Windows XP support is optional

 ## Forks, Branches, and Merging